 b) Avoidance

 Mechanisms for drought avoidance include stomatal control of transpiration, which minimizes water loss from plants, and a large and productive root system, which maintains water uptake.
 The primary drought-avoidance characteristics that influence final yield in terminal drought environments are root characteristics like biomass, length, density, and depth (Turner et al., 2001).
 Water can be extracted from significant depths with the aid of a thick, deep root system.
 Glaucousness or waxy bloom on leaves is regarded as a desirable trait for drought tolerance because it aids in maintaining high tissue water potential.
-Different levels of glaucousness in wheat increased water-use efficiency but had no effect on the harvest index or overall water use.
+Different levels of glaucousness in wheat increased water-use efficiency but did not affect the harvest index or overall water use.

 c) Phenotypic ﬂexibility

 A shortage of water has a significant impact on plant growth.
 The shoot and root are the main morphological components of a plant's drought adaptation, and they are also the most impacted.
-When drought stress occurs, plants typically reduce the number and area of leaves in order to reduce the water budget, even at the expense of yield loss.
+When drought stress occurs, plants typically reduce the number and area of leaves to reduce the water budget, even at the expense of yield loss.
 Since roots are the only way for plants to obtain water from the soil, their size, growth, density, and proliferation are important reactions to drought stress.
 It has long been known that plants with small leaves typically grow in xeric environments.
 Despite having a low growth rate and biomass, these plants are very resilient to drought.
 An example of a xeromorphic trait that helps shield leaves from excessive heat stress is leaf pubescence.
 Reduced transpiration and leaf temperatures are characteristics of hairy leaves, though there is variation in their presence both within and between species.

 Hairiness increases light reflectance and reduces water loss under high temperature and radiation stress by strengthening the boundary layer's resistance to water vapor movement away from the leaf surface.
 Despite the fact that drought stress causes trichomes to form on both sides of wheat leaves, this did not significantly affect the resistance of the boundary layer.
 In mature stems treated with drought, the water potential decreased by -0.25 MPa and the water content decreased by 4%.
 It has been demonstrated that developing Hylocereus undatus stems were able to sustain growth during drought conditions due to an active phloem supply of assimilates and related water reserves from mature stems (Nerd and Neumann, 2004).
 Additionally, girdling the phloem of developing stems quickly prevented the stems from elongating, but during drought, the secretion of nectar that contained sucrose was preserved.